MiddlePoint-Solutions/yp-ui-library/README.md

 # yp-ui-library

-This is a private UI library for Yoga Play app.
+This is a private UI library for Human Limits app.

 ## Installation